-Now that you’re aware of Texas’s top Medicare Supplement plans, you can use this information to select yourself.
+Now that you know Texas’s top Medicare Supplement plans, you can use this information to select yourself.
 Whether you’re disabled with a pre-existing condition or have just turned 65, Medigap plans in Texas can help you save significantly.
 Please use our resources to identify the right Medicare Supplement for your situation.

 Speaking to the experts before signing up for Texas Medicare Supplement plans is best.
 At Medigap.com, we can answer all your questions and help you apply to Medigap.
 We work with all carriers and compare the top plans to help you find the best one, no matter your financial and medical needs.